shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 **Note that the cable path is incorrect in this figure, you should use the JST connection on the other side of the motor that will keep the JST cable from being pinched from ankle movement**

 ##### Lower Legs
 Following the set-up of the feet are the lower legs of the robot.
-The lower legs will require a hex screwdriver for tapered M3 screws, 4 tapered M3 x 16 mm screws, 4 rubber spacers (included in the motor package), 4 hexagonal-shaped nuts, 2 HiWonder servos (for the Knees), 2 servo horns, and 2 JST cables.
+Repeat these steps for both the right and left lower legs.

+Each lower leg will require:
+ - a hex screwdriver
+ - Knee Servo Motor
+ - 1x black M3 screw from the motor package
+ - 2x rubber spacers included in the motor package
+ - 1x metal servo horn
+ - 4x silver servo horn M3 screws
+ - 2x tapered M3 x 16 mm screws
+ - 2x M3 nuts
+ - 1x JST cables

 As done the same with the feet, pre-thread all the screw holes on the lower legs before beginning assembly.
 Setting the lower legs in place on top of the ankle motors, begin screwing the legs in place using the tapered screws and hex nuts.
 We are now half-way through the step.
 The half-way product should look like the second figure below.

 Half-way point: